rishabhbajpai2000/MSEnage_Project/README.md

 6. Now run the command to install the dependencies listed within requirements.txt folder `pip install -r requirements.txt`
-7. once the dependencies are installed you need to run `python app.py` to the run code on your local server
+7. once the dependencies are installed you need to run `python main.py` to the run code on your local server

-   You can also watch this video demo to see the steps to run the project locally
+   You can also watch this [video demo](https://youtu.be/zQIXy-9lV18)(2x speed can work as well) to see the steps to run the project locally